MaximeBlaise/maximeblaise.github.io/mongodb/basic-cluster-administration.md

 The secondary node will receieve a copy of binary log<br/>But, operating system must be consistent across the entire replica set | Use oplog<br/>Regardless of operating system

 Idempotence: we can execute oplog several times, the data have to be at the same state.

+### MongoDB Replica Set

+Read more about the [Simple Raft Protocol](http://thesecretlivesofdata.com/raft/) and the [Raft Consensus Algorithm](https://raft.github.io/).

+The secondaries will get data from primary, through an asynchronous replication mechanism.

+Arbiter:

+- holds no data
+- can vote in an election
+- cannot becone primary

+There is a failover mechanism in place: if we lose primary node, we cannot write anymore.
+Which of the secondaries could become the new primary ?

+Replica Set: Up to 50 Members, 7 voting Members